 Remember, it’s not about being the best in the world – it’s about being the best in the world for your prospective clients.

-So hoist your flag high, let it unfurl in the wind, and watch it attract the clients that are a perfect fit for your software company.
+So hoist your flag high, let it unfurl in the wind, and watch it attract the clients who are a perfect fit for your software company.

 Here’s a great UVP example from Evernote: